You’re Just a Place That I Know retraces a refugee story through song, at the BMO Theatre Centre from January 21 to February 1

 The Arts Club Theatre Company presents You’re Just a Place That I Know at the Olympic Village Stage at the BMO Theatre Centre from January 21 to February 1

-SINGER-SONGWRITER ADRIAN GLYNN McMorran's Ukrainian grandparents left their homeland during World War II to begin life in Canada—and he’s paid tribute to them not just in an album, but in a theatre-concert of the same name.
+SINGER-SONGWRITER ADRIAN GLYNN McMorran’s Ukrainian grandparents left their homeland during the Second World War to begin life in Canada—and he’s paid tribute to them not just in an album, but in a theatre-concert of the same name.

 As he told Stir when he launched the project with performances of You’re Just a Place That I Know in 2024, “a good part of this album is an immigrant story, of surviving the horrors of war and starting life anew somewhere else, which is obviously very true for a lot of Ukrainians right now—also very true for a lot of people from other countries.”